 In July 2018, the U.S. Department of Commerce ("DOC") commenced an investigation into the security aspects of uranium imports under Section 232 of the U.S. Trade Expansion Act.
-The DOC will have 270 days to issue its opinion with President Trump having a further 90 days to bring the recommendations into law.
-The result of the investigation may further limit imports of uranium into the U.S. and will likely review the impact of state backed production from Russia, Kazakhstan, and Uzbekistan.
+On April 14, 2019 the DOC issued its confidential report to the White House and President Trump will have up to 90 days to act the DOC's recommendations.
+While unknown at this time, the result of the investigation and report may further limit imports of uranium into the U.S. and will likely address the impact of state backed production from Russia, Kazakhstan, and Uzbekistan.
 U.S. producers wish to see a quota of 25% of consumption (against 5% currently) to be reserved for U.S. producers.
-It is unknown at this time if Canadian exports of uranium to the U.S. will be impacted.
+It is also unknown if Canadian exports of uranium to the U.S. will be impacted.